 The Children’s Commissioner works for every child in Wales who is:

 - Up to the age of 21 if they’ve been in care, or 25 if they’ve been in care and are still in education

 What are the Children’s Commissioner’s powers?

-This document explains our powers, and how we’ve used them to promote positive change for children and young people since we were established in 2001.
+Our powers page explains our powers and how we’ve used them to promote positive change for children and young people since we were established in 2001.

 We’ve also made this video: